Terms & Conditions of Supply

 8.3 Your legal right to cancel a Contract starts from the date on which the Contract between us is formed in accordance with clause 6.3.

 8.4 In the case of Contracts for Products, if the Products have already been delivered to you, you have a period of 7 (seven) working days in which you may cancel, starting from the day after the day you receive the Products.
 Working days means that Saturdays, Sundays or public holidays are not included in this period.
+This does not include products made to your specification eg. printed items or digital items built to your specification.

 8.5 In the case of Contracts for the supply of the Services, you have a period of 7 (seven) working days in which you may cancel, beginning with the day after the day on which the Contract is concluded in accordance with clause 6.3 of these Terms.
 Working days means that Saturdays, Sundays or public holidays are not included in this period.